tearust/eth-tappstore-wallet/readme.md

 ### Local run
-Make sure the nove version is 14.14.0
+Make sure the node version is 14.14.0

 ```
 npm i